-• Implement locally- or community-led or driven approaches, in line with rights-based principles and approaches;
+• Integrate locally- or community-led or driven approaches, in line with rights-based principles and approaches;

-- Integrate promising practices for survivor-centred and trauma-informed approaches; - Draw on, adapt and/or contribute to proven or promising strategies (i.e., evidence-based strategies) to address gender-based violence in environment-focused sectors in eligible RISE geographies.
-Strategies can be adapted from other sectors, such as health or education; - Integrate approaches to engage men and boys on positive masculinities to address gender-based violence and environmental linkages and related harmful social norms; - Integrate women's economic empowerment activities that include gender-transformative approaches, such as engaging men and the wider community, as a gender-based violence prevention strategy; - Coordinate with existing mechanisms to address gender-based violence such as existing referral pathways and service providers. - Promote institutional learning on promising practices and lessons learned in addressing gender-based violence across environment-focused contexts, toward overall improved implementation and scale-up of rights-based gender-responsive environment approaches and outcomes; - Foster or leverage favourable enabling conditions to implement interventions to reduce gender-based violence and support survivors, for example through legislative action, infrastructure or institutionalisation, or mobilising political will; - Contribute to filling knowledge gaps, for example through deepening local and contextual knowledge of gender-based violence and environment linkages; showcasing context-specific promising practices for preventing, mitigating and responding to this issue; and/ or demonstrating how RISE grantees' interventions and learning will influence national, regional or global policy and programming agendas.
+- Integrate promising practices for survivor-centred and trauma-informed approaches: - Draw on, adapt and/or contribute to proven or promising strategies to address gender-based violence in environment-focused sectors in eligible RISE countries.
+Strategies can be adapted from other sectors, such as health or education; - Integrate approaches to engage men and boys on positive masculinities to address gender-based violence and environmental linkages and related harmful social norms; - Integrate women's economic empowerment activities that include gender-responsive approaches, such as engaging men and the wider community, as a gender-based violence prevention strategy; - Coordinate with existing mechanisms to address gender-based violence such as existing referral pathways and service providers; - Integrate approaches to advocate for and support the integration of risk mitigation and response measures, including strengthening safeguards in environmental programmes and training environmental stakeholders; - Promote institutional learning on promising practices and lessons learned in addressing gender-based violence across environment-focused contexts, toward overall improved implementation and scale-up of rights-based gender-responsive environment approaches and outcomes; - Foster or leverage favourable enabling conditions to implement interventions to reduce gender-based violence and support survivors, for example through legislative action, infrastructure or institutionalisation, or mobilising political will; - Contribute to filling knowledge gaps, for example through deepening local and contextual knowledge of gender-based violence and environment linkages; showcasing context-specific promising practices for preventing, mitigating and responding to this issue through RISE grants challenge global learning and documentation efforts; and/or demonstrating how RISE grantees' interventions and learning will influence national, regional or global policy and programming agendas.